List of Sharpe series characters: Richard Sharpe

 Sharpe's first command happened by misfortune in Sharpe's Rifles.
-He found himself in command of fifty rifleman after Sharpe's battalion, acting as rearguard to the army, are cut down by a squadron of French regular cavalry.
+He found himself in command of fifty riflemen after Sharpe's battalion, acting as rearguard to the army, are cut down by a squadron of French regular cavalry.

 The small band of surviving riflemen (from the 95th Rifles) join with Spanish Major Don Blas Vivar, not realizing at first that he has his own agenda.
 They try to stir the Spanish in the city of Santiago de Compostela to fight for the cause of Spain against Napoleon.

-In Sharpe's Eagle, Sharpe and his thirty odd surviving riflemen are attached to the Light Company of the South Essex.
-It is with the South Essex later named Prince of Wales Own Volunteers that Sharpe spends the rest of his army career until he attains the rank of Lieutenant Colonel in Sharpe's Waterloo.
+In Sharpe's Eagle, Sharpe and his thirty-odd surviving riflemen are attached to the Light Company of the South Essex.
+It is with the South Essex, later named The Prince of Wales' Own Volunteers, that Sharpe spends the rest of his army career until he attains the rank of Lieutenant Colonel in Sharpe's Waterloo.

 He is described as being six feet tall, having an angular, tanned face, long black hair and blue eyes.
 His most obvious physical characteristic is a deep scar on his right cheek, which pulls his right eye in such a way as to give his face a mocking expression when relaxed, but which disappears when he smiles, which is not too frequently.
 By the end of the series he has had three children and two wives, although not at the same time.